mulderp/mulderp.github.com/_posts/2014-03-31-build-your-email-list-with-firebase.md

      </body>
      </html>

 This is just a basic form, with an input element for emails, and a "send" button.
+We can also add [some style](http://codepen.io/rexkirby/pen/Fdnlz).

 Next, we create a simple Backbone setup.
 First, we create a simple collection that references the contacts collection at Firebase.
 The module client-backfire wraps the Backfire adapter in a CommonJS setup.
 With Backfire, we can synch adapter that talks to Firebase.